Human Approvals

 Concern Mechanism Where

-What an agent can do Warrant (cryptographic) Rust core
+What an agent can do Warrant capabilities + constraints Rust core

 Proof of confirmation SignedApproval (Ed25519) Rust core